Chemical Education Journal (CEJ), Vol. 7, No. 2 /Registration No. 7-16/Received October 31, 2003.

 0.1% salt solution (eluent)

-Screw capped small vials or eppendorf small tubes for fractional collection
+Screw capped small vials or eppendorf small tubes for fractional

 A small piece of cotton